MZRCode/mzrdjs/README.md

  </p>
 </div>

-# What's new in 0.0.14?
+# What's new in 0.0.15?
-- Added getting mzrdjs version!
-- Added Discord Timestamp!
+- Added converting string time to milliseconds!
-- Removed split function!
-- Removed raise function!
+- Fixed bugs in types!
+- Fixed bugs in short ms!
+- Fixed bugs in long ms!
-- Added addNumberDot function!
+- Re-named addNumberDot function to formatNumber!
-- Added MS System!
-(Turkish and English languages supported)

 # Features